The need for supply chain security

 Protection through DRaaS

-Increasingly, companies must contend with climate change-fueled disasters that may damage business locations and devastate vital systems.
-Properly setting up DRaaS is a safeguard against both malware and catastrophic events.
-A DRaaS system should be a secondary, offsite cloud backup system and even though cloud vulnerabilities exist, a DRaaS can be made inaccessible to hackers and bad actors through expert setup.
+Companies increasingly face climate change-fueled disasters that can damage business locations and critical systems.
+Proper DRaaS setup safeguards against malware and catastrophic events.
+A DRaaS system should be a secondary, offsite cloud backup.
+Although cloud vulnerabilities exist, expert setup can render a DRaaS inaccessible to hackers and bad actors.

 Maintaining supply chain security now and into the future

-Managing and securing supply chains remains one of the most significant business challenges.
-CBTS can help you optimize and secure your supply chain.
-Our experts craft custom solutions to address security, backups, and supply chain data insights through cloud-based solutions.
+Managing and securing supply chains is one of the most significant business challenges.
+Fortunately, CBTS is here to help.
+Our experts customize solutions for addressing security, backups, and supply chain data insights through cloud-based solutions.

-With decades of experience under our belts, CBTS helps our clients make sense of supply chain management.
-We partner with industry-leading technology providers, and our thousands of certified engineers and project managers make navigating evolving technology a breeze.
+With decades of experience, CBTS helps clients understand and evolve supply chain management.
+We partner with industry-leading technology providers, and our certified engineers and project managers simplify navigating evolving technology.

-Get in touch today to learn how to optimize and secure your supply chains with cloud technology.
+Get in touch today to learn how to optimize and secure your supply chains with the latest cloud technology.s with cloud technology.